datable-be/AI4C_ContentAnalysis/README.md

 ### Uvicorn

 As seen in the above output, the Docker container now uses [uvicorn](https://www.uvicorn.org/) to serve the API.
-Uvicorn is an [ASGI](https://asgi.readthedocs.io/en/latest/) (Asynchronous Server Gateway Interface) web server implementation for Python.
+Uvicorn is an [ASGI](https://asgi.readthedocs.io/en/latest/) (Asynchronous Server Gateway Interface)  server implementation for Python.
 Alternatives are [Hypercorn](https://pgjones.gitlab.io/hypercorn/) or [Daphne](https://github.com/django/daphne).

 For deployment, one can also configure a web server like [Apache](https://httpd.apache.org/) or [NGINX](https://www.nginx.com/) to act as a reverse proxy for the Docker application.
 In simple terms, a reverse proxy is a server that sits between a client and one or more servers, forwarding client requests to the appropriate server.
 Using a reverse proxy can provide several benefits, such as improved security, load balancing, and caching.